EU's Barnier seeks compromise with Germany on banks

 "(German bank supervisor) BaFin will maintain its role but there will be a kind of manual for all banks which come under the control of the European supervisor.
 National authorities will of course be the ones who put the contents of this manual into practice."

-"One of the decisive lessons we learnt from the financial crisis was that ... for all market participants the same supervisory rules hold good and must be uniformly applied," it said in a statement.

-"Supervision needs to be decoupled from national interests," it added, saying this did not mean ECB employees would need to inspect every institution because the plan allows the ECB to fall back on national oversight bodies.

-Earlier this week Merkel warned against rushing to create a new pan-European supervisor under the ECB, saying it was more important to put a credible watchdog in place than to meet Europe's self-imposed January deadline.
+Earlier this week Merkel warned against rushing to create a new pan-European bank supervisor under the roof of the ECB, saying it was more important to put a credible watchdog in place than to meet Europe's self-imposed January deadline.

 Barnier said Merkel had raised important points but added: "It is a question of credibility to deliver quickly what we promised."